qpdf/qpdf/manual/cli.rst

    .. help: remove rotation from page dictionary

-      Rotate a page using content commands instead of page-level metadata.
+      For each page that is rotated using the /Rotate key in the page's dictionary, remove the /Rotate key and implement the identical rotation semantics by modifying the page's contents.
       This can be useful if a broken PDF viewer fails to properly consider page rotation metadata.

    For each page that is rotated using the ``/Rotate`` key in the page's dictionary, remove the ``/Rotate`` key and implement the